apnsngr/bulma-popover/README.md

 Active
 ------

-To hold the tooltip open use the `.is-popover-active` modifier.
+To hold the popover open use the `.is-popover-active` modifier.

 Example